sironitro/Automated-Software-Testing/README.md

 ## Test Results
 The results of the tests are output to their respective folders.
 Note: Each time the tests are run, the results files are overwritten.
 To avoid overwriting results that are referred to in the report, they have been renamed as metamorphic_final and fuzzing_final.
-Fuzzing_Final.txt and Metamorphic_Final.txt contain the final results referred to in the report.